kashif87627-tfafk/kashif87627-tfafk/README.md

 I'm currently working on Mongo DB, AWS architecture.<br>
 I'm looking to collaborate on creating a review website for every product as well as companies<br>
 I'm currently learning DSA, Web Development.<br>
 Fun-Fact:The platypus (Ornithorhynchus anatinus) is a unique, egg-laying mammal native to Australia that uses electroreception to hunt underwater, often mistaken for a reptile or bird due to its duck-like bill, beaver-like tail, and venomous spurs on males.
-These "living fossils" are nocturnal,, have no stomachs, and glow under UV light.
+These "living fossils" are nocturnal,have no stomachs, and glow under UV light.

 ---